vianarafael/koe/README.md

-# 🚀 Koe - Social Media Engagement Analytics
+# 🚀 EngageMeter - Social Media Engagement Analytics

 > **Track, analyze, and optimize your social media engagement with intelligent scoring and insights**